Sitecore/Sitecore-Azure-Quickstart-Templates/Sitecore 8.2.7/xm/addons/Monitoring/README.md

 | omsWorkspaceAlertRecipients               | List of email addresses for people to recieve alerts.
 | omsWorkspaceLocation                      | The location of the provisioned OMS.
 | applicationInsightsLocation               | The location of the provisioned application insights.
-| searchProvider                            | Sitecore instance Search Provider.
+| searchProvider                            | Types of Search Provider, Azure or Solr.

 ## Deploying as part of Sitecore deployment